PERSONAL INJURY LAWYER

 - Transportation carriers establish unrealistic schedules or deadlines, leading to truck drivers taking shortcuts when they secure or inspect their cargo

-Who Is Liable for Truck Accidents Resulting from Unsecure Cargo?
+Who Is Liable for Truck Accidents Resulting from Unsecured Cargo?

 When the failure to properly secure cargo causes large truck accidents and injuries, there are several parties that can be held responsible for this error and liable for compensating victims for their injuries and losses.
 These liable parties include: